najnesnaj/pinetime-zephyr/manual/installation.rst

 The development has been done on a virtual linux machine.
 For testing bluetooth functionality, I have used linux as well.
-In this manual you'll find a procedure to communicate to the device from a linuxbox.
+In this manual you'll find a procedure to communicate to the device from a linux box.
-Updating the firmware wirelessly?
-Possible from a linuxbox!
+Updating the firmware wireless?
+Possible from a linux box!

 Suppose you want to measure how many steps employees do a day?
-You could readout everything using a linuxbox, and handle the data using all the available tools of the box.
+You could readout everything using a linux box, and handle the data using all the available tools of the box.